Born on 14 January 1875 in Kaysersberg, about 80 km southwest of Strasbourg.

 "We all realise that we are still far away from this goal.
 It is the youth of today who will follow the path indicated by Albert Schweitzer.
 All through his long life he has been true to his own youth and he has shown us that a man's life and his dream can become one.
 His work has made the concept of brotherhood a living one, and his words have reached and taken root in the minds of countless men."

-Schweitzer presents his Nobel lecture, 'The Problem of Peace', on 4 November the following year.
+Schweitzer presents his Nobel lecture, 'The Problem of Peace', on 4 November 1954.

 1965 - Schweitzer dies on 4 September and is buried at Lambaréné alongside his wife.
-His daughter Rhena takes over the administration of his hospital.
+Rhena Schweitzer takes over the administration of his hospital.

 Schweitzer's original hospital building at Lambaréné is also still standing, although now it operates only as a museum.